 Fiona Copland (PhD) Discourse practices: process and power in the post-observation feedback event.
 Awarded 2008

-Translation and translanguaging: Investigating linguistic and cultural transformations in superdiverse wards in four UK cities (TLANG).
-With CIs Prof. Mike Baynham, University of Leeds; Prof. Adrian Blackledge, Dr Lisa Goodson, Prof. Li Wei, Birkbeck College, University of London; Dr James Simpson, University of Leeds; Dr Caroline Tagg; Professor Zhu Hua, Birkbeck College, University of London; With SRs Bharat Malkani, Mike Robinson, Janice Thompson, Kiran Trehan.
-With advisory consultants, Professor Ian Grosvenor, Jenny Phillimore.
-In addition there are four Research Assistants, 2 DRs and one administrator (21 members); + seven non-academic partners; + 3 international partners.
+Translation and translanguaging: Investigating linguistic and cultural transformations in superdiverse wards in four UK cities (TLANG); (AH/L007096/1).
+Angela Creese (PI).
+With CIs Mike Baynham, Adrian Blackledge, Lisa Goodson, Li Wei, James Simpson, Caroline Tagg, Zhu Hua; With Senrio Researchers Bharat Malkani, Mike Robinson, Janice Thompson, Kiran Trehan; With advisory consultants, Ian Grosvenor, Jenny Phillimore.
+In addition there are four Research Assistants, 2 DRs and one administrator (21 members) together with seven non-academic partners and three 3 international partners.
 View the Translation and Translanguaging website.

 Diverse teachers for diverse learners.
-Dr. Geraldine Smyth (PI) University of Strathclyde; Dr. Rowena Arshad (CI)); Dr. Ghazala Bhatti (CI); Prof. Angela Creese (CI); Prof. Ian Menter (CI).
+Dr. Geraldine Smyth (PI) University of Strathclyde; Dr. Rowena Arshad (CI); Dr. Ghazala Bhatti (CI); Professor Angela Creese (CI); Professor Ian Menter (CI).

 Researching multilingualism, multilingualism in research practice.
-ESRC Researcher Development Initiative.
-With Deirdre Martin (PI), Angela Creese, Sheena Gardner, Marilyn Martin-Jones.
+With Deirdre Martin (PI), Adrian Blackledge, Angela Creese, Sheena Gardner, Marilyn Martin-Jones.
 Co-investigator.
 View the Researching multilingualism, multilingualism in research practice webpage

 Find out more about this research in this video.

 BAAL Seminar. £750 (June, 2013) Conceptualizing multilingualism under globalization: membership claims, social categories and emblems of authenticity.
 With UKLEF.